Connect with others who understand.

 Written by Sarah Winfrey

 Hypersomnia and narcolepsy are sleep disorders.
-The two are often mistaken for each other because they are characterized by the same main symptom: excessive daytime sleepiness.
+The two are often mistaken for each other because they’re characterized by the same main symptom: excessive daytime sleepiness (EDS).
 Even scientists have noted that certain types of narcolepsy look very similar to hypersomnia on some tests.

 Despite their similarities, the two are different disorders.
-They have different symptoms and causes, and they are also sometimes treated differently.
+They have different symptoms and causes, and they’re sometimes treated differently.

 Understanding the differences between hypersomnia and narcolepsy can help you receive the correct diagnosis and treatment.